Nine Tories Swing

 The army passed through Gilbert Town on the way to the prior night’s campsite.
 There Col. Isaac Shelby learned from a freed Patriot officer that nine Whigs had been hung at Ninety Six, S.C.
 Officers called for some of the Tories to be tried for their perceived crimes.
 In a copy of the state laws at the county courthouse there, Shelby saw they just needed two magistrates to convene a trial, of which there are plenty among the officers.

 Here Shelby selects five county magistrates among the force, including controversial militia leader Col. Benjamin Cleveland.
 Twelve Patriot officers make up the jury—hardly an impartial one.
-Around 10 a.m. the trial starts.
+Around 10 a.m. on Saturday, the trial starts.
 They are somewhere in the open here within a ring of men, if not a corral.

 Among the defendants and charges are:

 - Ambrose Mills, for inciting British-allied Cherokees to attack European-American settlements.
 This was despite the fact Mills had fought alongside many of these Patriots in the 1776 Cherokee Campaign, and lost his first family to natives in the French & Indian War.
 (Draper calls Mills “a man of fair reputation” and the charge “very likely without foundation.”)